danielmcgraw/resume/resume.md

 #### Computer Science 152 Teaching Assistant \[AUG.2007 - DEC.2008\]

  * Developed supplemental materials in support of the classroom syllabus
- * Lectured the recitations and held office hours to facilitate students understanding of the class and supplemental materials
+ * Lectured the recitations and held office hours to facilitate student understanding of the class and supplemental materials
- * Graded projects and tests
+ * Graded projects and examinations

 ## Education

-### Computer Science, B.S. \[Dec.2009\]
+### Computer Science, B.S.
+Engineering \[DEC.2009\]
-#### University of New Mexico, Albuquerque, NM
+#### Department of Computer Science, University of New Mexico, Albuquerque, NM

  * Minor in Business Management
  * Member of Kappa Mu Epsilon (National Mathematics Honor Society)